FREQUENTLY ASKED QUESTIONS

 Q: What is PIN’s position on the current war?

-PIN issued a statement on October 11 that statement unequivocally condemned the Hamas massacre of October 7, demanded the immediate release of all the hostages, expressed deep concern for avoiding civilian casualties in Gaza, urged Israel to avoid violating international law regarding the rules of war.
+PIN issued a statement on Oct.
+11, 2023 that unequivocally condemned the Hamas massacre of Oct.
+7, demanded the immediate release of all the hostages, expressed deep concern for avoiding civilian casualties in Gaza, urged Israel to avoid violating international law regarding the rules of war.
 In early March 2024, Reconstructing Judaism joined PIN members in a letter to President Biden calling for bilateral ceasefire, return of the hostages, massive increase in humanitarian aid and a comprehensive and sustainable postwar plan.
+In May 2025, PIN organizations collectively published resources responding to the humanitarian crisis in Gaza

 Q: How do we respond to rising antisemitism?